UW-itemMirror-apps/DizCuzBoard/README.md

 As appropriate, does it provide the functionality of available “horizontal” services? i.e., as appropriate (depending upon your app and the features it's meant to provide) does it support x/y positioning? ordering? some ability to find and save relevant material per folder
-- uses the same X Y coordinate horizontal service as our team project infinitysort.
+- uses the same X-Y coordinate horizontal service as our team project infinitysort.

 How well does it scale? (e.g., through use of Dropbox folders to organize information)?
 - Use dropbox folders and shared folders.